Ardipithecus ramidus: Paleobiology

 American primatologist Craig Stanford postulated that A. ramidus behaved similarly to chimps, which frequent both the trees and the ground, have a polygynous society, hunt cooperatively, and are the most technologically advanced non-human.
 However, Clark and Henneberg concluded that Ardipithecus cannot be compared to chimps, having been too similar to humans.
 According to French paleoprimatologist Jean-Renaud Boisserie, the hands of Ardipithecus would have been dextrous enough to handle basic tools, though it has not been associated with any tools.

 The teeth of A. ramidus indicate that it was likely a generalized omnivore and fruit eater which predominantly consumed C3 plants in woodlands or gallery forests.
 The teeth lacked adaptations for abrasive foods.
 Lacking the speed and agility of chimps and baboons, meat intake by Ardipithecus, if done, would have been sourced from only what could have been captured by limited pursuit, or from scavenging carcasses.

+The second-to-fourth digit ratios of A. ramidus are low, consistent with high androgenisation and a disposition towards polygyny.

 Paleoecology

 Half of the large mammal species associated with A. ramidus at Aramis are spiral-horned antelope and colobine monkeys (namely Kuseracolobus and Pliopapio).
-There are a few specimens of primitive white and black rhino species, and elephants, giraffes, and hippo specimens are less abundant.
+There are a few specimens of primitive white and black rhino species, and elephants, giraffes and hippo specimens are less abundant.
 These animals indicate that Aramis ranged from wooded grasslands to forests, but A. ramidus likely preferred the closed habitats, specifically riverine areas as such water sources may have supported more canopy coverage.
 Aramis as a whole generally had less than 25% canopy cover.
 There were exceedingly high rates of scavenging, indicating a highly competitive environment somewhat like Ngorongoro Crater.
 Predators of the area were the hyenas Ikelohyaena abronia and Crocuta dietrichi, the bear Agriotherium, the cats Dinofelis and Megantereon, the dog Eucyon, and crocodiles.
-Bayberry, hackberry, and palm trees appear to have been common at the time from Aramis to the Gulf of Aden; and botanical evidence suggests a cool, humid climate.
+Bayberry, hackberry and palm trees appear to have been common at the time from Aramis to the Gulf of Aden; and botanical evidence suggests a cool, humid climate.
 Conversely, annual water deficit (the difference between water loss by evapotranspiration and water gain by precipitation) at Aramis was calculated to have been about 1500 mm, which is seen in some of the hottest, driest parts of East Africa.

 Carbon isotope analyses of the herbivore teeth from the Gona Western Margin associated with A. ramidus indicate that these herbivores fed mainly on C4 plants and grasses rather than forest plants.
 The area seems to have featured bushland and grasslands.